apollographql/apollo-server/docs/source/performance/caching.md

 > **New in Apollo Server 3**: You must manually define the `@cacheControl` directive in your schema to use static cache hints.
 [See below.](#in-your-schema-static)

-> Note: Apollo Federation doesn't currently support @cacheControl out-of-the-box.
-There is [an issue](https://github.com/apollographql/federation/issues/356) on the Federation repo which discusses this and proposes possible workarounds.

 Apollo Server enables you to define cache control settings (`maxAge` and `scope`) for each field in your schema:

 ```graphql{5,7}